 Acoustic backscatter from the seabed can be used to image the seabed, enabling active sonar systems to provide valuable information about seabed properties.
 Acoustics is particularly important in this role, because ocean waters are usually too deep and turbid for optical imaging to be effective.
 Information obtainable includes bathymetry (depth), seabed hardness, clutter, slope and the presence of objects on the seafloor.
-At frequencies less than about 50 kHz, significant energy can penetrate the seabed, particularly for soft sediments, and some sub-bottom information can be obtained using suitably designed systems.
+At frequencies less than about 50 kHz, significant energy can penetrate the scabed, particularly for soft sediments, and some sub-bottom information can be obtained using suitably designed systems.
 At higher frequencies, there is very little seabed penetration, and information obtained from seabed backscatter essentially indicates the properties of the seabed surface.
-Using frequencies as high as 500 kHz, it is possible to image the seabed with 10 to 20 cm horizontal resolution. although range is often limited to about 100 m
+Using frequencies as high as 500 kHz, it is possible to image the seabed with 10 to 20 cm horizontal resolution, although range is often limited to about 100 m.

-The most popular method of accostically imaging the sended is using sidescan sonar (Figure 1).
-Accoustic energy is emitted from either side of a moving vessel, or from a towfah pulled by the vessel, from horizontal linear arrays of transducers on the port and starboard sides which point slightly downwards.
-The beamwidth is narrow in the along-track direction, but broad in elevation or across-track direction, nabing at thin stip or narrow swathe to be ensonfied perpendicular to the array with each somar ping (Figure 1).
-Disclosatizet density from the scaled is used to build an image stimuling of the rotum signal from each acoustic pulle is used for signal.
-A "waterfail" display of the scaled contributing to the signal.
-A "waterfail" display of the scaled is formed as the vessel moves along (Figure 2).
+The most popular method of accoustically imaging the seabed in using sidescars sourar (Figure 1).
+Acoustic energy is emitted from either side of a moving vessel, or from a towfish pulled by the vessel, from horizontal linear arrays of transduers on the port and starboard sides which point slightly downwards.
+The beamwidth is narrow in the alongtrack direction, enabling a thin strip or narrow swathe to be enonified perpendicular to the array with each soura ping